 But overall, it kinda looked and felt the same.

-I did organize pots and pans, and got rid of dishes and kitchen items I never use.
-And I reorganized the canned goods and food items to be grouped together appropriately.
+I did organize pots and pans and got rid of dishes and kitchen items I never use.
+And I reorganized the canned goods and food items so they are grouped together appropriately.

 And that did help things “feel” lighter.

 But in reality, when I walked through my door, I didn’t feel anything different.

 Even With Swedish Death Cleaning, The Energy Felt Heavy

 I don’t really know how to explain it any better than this.